 With the cash rate rising 125 bps throughout 2023, demand for refinancing was already strong, so some banks seemingly decided there was no need to keep hurting margins in exchange for customer acquisition.

-Refinance Deals
+Cashback Refinance Deals available in March

 Bank / Lender |